Weeping relatives receive bodies of South Korean climbers

-SEOUL, South Korea (AP) - Relatives dressed in black funeral suits wept in grief on Wednesday as the bodies of five South Korean mountain climbers arrived home from Nepal where they had died in a storm last week.
+SEOUL, South Korea (AP) - Relatives dressed in black wept in grief Wednesday as the bodies of five South Korean mountain climbers arrived home from Nepal where they died in a storm last week.

-The caskets covered in white sheets were carried out from a terminal in Incheon International Airport before being loaded on vehicles headed to funeral homes in Seoul, Uijeongbu and Busan.
+The caskets covered in white sheets were carried from a terminal in Incheon International Airport to vehicles headed to funeral homes in Seoul, Uijeongbu and Busan.

+People also flocked to a separate memorial altar at the University of Seoul to pay tribute to the climbers, who included one of South Korea's most famous mountaineers, a graduate of the school.
+University officials couldn't immediately confirm the number of visitors.

-The five South Koreans and four Nepalese guides died when a storm swept the base camp on Gurja Himal on Friday night.
-Due to the remote location and more bad weather, rescuers only reached the area a day later and took two days to have their bodies recovered and brought to Kathmandu, Nepal's capital.
+The five South Koreans and four Nepalese guides died when a storm swept their base camp on Gurja Himal on Friday night.
+Due to the remote location and bad weather, rescuers only reached the area a day later and took two days to recover their bodies and take them to Kathmandu, Nepal's capital.

 Gurja Himal is a pristine and rarely climbed mountain, but the team's experienced leader had been focusing on untried routes in recent years.
 Team leader Kim Chang-ho in 2013 became first South Korean to summit all 14 Himalayan peaks over 8,000 meters (26,250 feet) without using supplemental oxygen.